google-marketing-solutions/social-pulse/services/analysis_service/README.md

 ### Setting up environment

+1. Using a Google Cloud Project, create a Big Query dataset called "social_pulse_sentiment_data" and make sure you pick the specific location of "us-central1" to host it.
+This is required so that the Gemini models can be found by Big Query.

-1. Create a virtual environmnet for the microservice.
+2. Create a virtual environmnet for the microservice.

-2. Install the required packages.
+3. Install the required packages.
    ```
    pip install -r requirements.txt
    ```

-3. Create a .env file in the microservice root directory, and copy and paste the following into the file.
+4. Create a .env file in the microservice root directory, and copy and paste the following into the file.
 Then provide your values as instructed below.
    ```
    # Cloud Settings